D-E-F-E-A-T/video-game-pc-phase-1/Engine/README.txt

 Have exit squares to mark the North, East, South, and West squares for each screen.

 Shovels for digging in the dirt.

+Other Notes
+Try to use Proto Buffers for storing the map files.